SergeyYakubov/sergeyyakubov.github.io/_posts/2017-03-13-docker-noroot.markdown

     * For exec command
         * make sure user argument correspond to our user and contaner was started by this user

 You can have a look at the plugin [here][myauth_plugin].
-Note that this was my first Docker program, so it make look a bit messy :).
+Note that this was my first Go program, so it make look a bit messy :).

 ### Propagate user name and groups into a Docker container